 These values are read only if the "cssAdvancedConfig" is absent (default) or set to false in the ace.ini file.
-If the "cssAdvancedConfig" is set to true then the slot, channel, polarity.
+If the "cssAdvancedConfig" is set to true then the slot, channel, polarity can be edited.
 A current clamp and True RMS multimeter are required to perform this calibration.